-- The following foods are allowed in grade 1-5: - Students own snack and lunch. - o Our Hot Lunch vendor. - o Pizza and Chicken Nugget Friday. - Snack is eaten in the classroom.
+- The following foods are allowed in grades K-4: - o Students own snack and lunch. - o Our Hot Lunch vendor. - o Pizza and Chicken Nugget Friday. - Snack is eaten in the classroom.
 Based on students' allergens in each classroom, certain foods may be restricted. - Parents/Guardians of students in Allergy Aware Classrooms will receive a letter from the teacher stating the prohibited food items for the classroom.
 A parent/guardian signature will be required to confirm acknowledgement of this request. - Lunch is not declared "allergen free" and foods with known allergens (peanuts, tree nuts, milk, eggs, shellfish, soy, wheat, etc.) are NOT banned. - Non-curriculum related classroom-based celebrations and parties are food free.

-Grades 6-8:
+Upper School, Grades 5-8: